nazavr322/ukr-handwriting-classification/README.md

 # Project overview
 This is a simple pet-project to demonstrate some knowledge of Deep Learning and some MLOps practices and processes.
-The final version will be a web-site where you will be able to draw a ukrainian letter or digit and neural network will recognize it and determine whether it's lowercase or uppercase (last one is only for letters).
+The final version will be a web-site where you will be able to draw a Ukrainian letter or digit and neural network will recognize it and determine whether it's lowercase or uppercase (last one is only for letters).
 All drawn samples will be automatically collected to improve model performance in a future.
 All data versioning, managing and preprocessing is done using DVC.
 I performed hyperparameter optimization with Optuna and all the experiment tracking with MLFlow.

 **NOTE**: I will update this README as I make progress.